rokath/trice/docs/TriceUserGuide.md

 ###  2.5. <a name='Portit'></a>Port it

-Trice shoeld be usable on any MCU with any compiler.
+Trice should be usable on any MCU with any compiler.
 On ARM MCUs the easiest way is to use SEGGER J-Link with RTT as output.
 Setting up UART transmission as alternative or additionally is also no big deal.

 Compare folders of one of these folder groups: